jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 2. Select "onMonit" sample step.
 3. Click "Generate Pipeline Script"

+When used in a pipeline involving multiple agents (eg. parallel stages), then `onMonit` needs to be explicitly used for each stage running on a different node!

 ## Using the plugin in declarative Jenkins Pipeline

 1. Go to Job > Pipeline Syntax > Declarative Directive Generator
 2. Select "options" sample directive.
 3. Add "onMonit".
 4. Click "Generate Declarative Directive"

+When used in a pipeline involving multiple agents (eg. parallel stages), then `onMonit` needs to be explicitly used for each stage running on a different node!

 ## Using the plugin in Jenkins job: